 The Capital Region offers a variety of destinations for outdoor ice skating during the winter months.
 You can skate right within Washington, D.C., itself overlooking the Potomac River, or head out to some of the charming suburbs in nearby Maryland or Virginia.
-The season at each rink depends on the weather, but they are generally open from mid-November to sometime in March, giving visitors plenty of time to make the most of this wintry activity.
+The season at each rink depends on the weather, but they are generally open from mid-November through sometime in March, giving visitors plenty of time to make the most of this wintry activity.

 For the 2020–2021 season, all of the rinks within Washington, D.C., are closed, and the rinks in Maryland and Virginia have new reservation systems in place.
 Be sure to confirm the most up-to-date details with the rink you plan to skate at before visiting.

 Silver Spring Ice Rink

 The Silver Spring Ice Rink is a community favorite, located right in downtown Silver Spring, Maryland, with a wide selection of eateries and places to refuel nearby.
 This suburb right on the border of Washington, D.C., is easily connected to the Capital via the red line of the D.C. metro, about 40 minutes on a direct train from the National Mall.